PentaHelix/pentahelix.github.io/_posts/2015-06-26-[chrawl]-Devlog-14:-Watch-your-Pockets.md

 ![Scroll]()
 Some more details on scrolls:

 >Scrolls are inscribed with two runes that specify the effect of casting the scroll.
 Both Effects(Runes) are instantly activated when the scroll is cast.
+Certain combinations of effect runes will result in synergies, e.g. Shield + Lightning = nearby enemies are zapped for a duration of time.